-PPG's success is driven by a tradition of innovative products, high ethical standards and a pay-for-performance philosophy.
-We view our executive compensation program as a key factor in this success and a crucial tool in aligning the interests of our senior leadership with those of our shareholders.
+PPG's vision is to be the world's leading coatings and specialty products company, enabled by a strategy of accelerated profitable growth and enhanced operational excellence.
+Our executive compensation program is a key factor in promoting this strategy and a crucial tool in aligning the interests of our senior leadership with those of our shareholders.

 The Company's strong performance and focus on shareholder value is evident in our continuing legacy of outstanding cash generation and rewarding shareholders.
-PPG has paid uninterrupted annual dividends since 1899 and has increased its annual dividend payout for 40 consecutive years.
-Continuing with that legacy, in 2011 PPG returned about 85% of cash from operations, or about \$1.2 billion, to shareholders in the form of an increased annual dividend payout and share repurchases.
+PPG has paid uninterrupted annual dividends since 1899 and has increased its annual dividend payout for 41 consecutive years.
+Continuing with that legacy, in 2012 PPG returned about 45% of cash deployed was returned to shareholders in the form of an increased annual dividend payout and share repurchases.